Multilingual User Interface: Implementation

-Upon completing the basic tasks, an application is MUI-enabled.
-But there are other features of MUI that an application can optionally take advantage of.
+Upon completing the basic tasks, an application is compatible with MUI; but there are other MUI features that an application can take advantage of.

-The basic tasks imply storing all languages in the resources of the application binary -- which means it is not language neutral.
-This structure provides all runtime localization benefits of MUI and simple, single-file deployment but does not allow for deployment flexibility that MUI provides.
+A program that uses MUI can store localization directly in its binaries; this provides all the runtime localization benefits of MUI and simple, single-file deployment, but does not allow for deployment flexibility that MUI provides.
 In order to take advantage of the deployment flexibility: